When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 Top Tip

-Set it above seven for maximum power while you’re welding.
+Set the amperage dial above seven to get maximum arc stability while welding.

 What We Don't Like